 As far as reimbursements are concerned, things are a little more black and white.
 However, not all travel nurse companies offer the same reimbursements.
 I always make sure that two things are reimbursed.
 First, my travel expenses to get me to my location.
 Second, licensure and certification reimbursements.
 For me, this is a non-negotiable.
 When I am first speaking with a new company, I ask if they reimburse for these two things.
 If they say no – I end the call there.

 What to Look for When Searching for a Recruiter

-Unfortunately you could find everything that you like in a company, yet the recruiter may ruin it for you.
+Unfortunately, you could find everything that you like in a company, yet the recruiter may ruin it for you.
 For instance, I was set to work with one of the most highly regarded companies out there who have a great reputation.
-My paperwork was turned in, my start date and time off requests were finalized.
+My paperwork was turned in, my start date and time-off requests were finalized.
 The company offered good pay, good benefits, and met my reimbursement criteria.
-Yet my recruiter totally ruined it for me!
+Yet my recruiter ruined it for me!